Aka Khel

 Aka Khel or Akakhel is an area of Landi Kotal Tehsil, Khyber District, Peshawar Division, Pakistan located in the Tirah Valley.

+This geographic locality is entirely separate and distinct from the major Afghan Akakhel sub-tribe belonging to the Ghilji Pashtun confederation, who are natively located in Afghanistan.

 Census Information

 As of 2017, the population in the region is 73,681.